matthew-mcateer/facegeneratingGAN/README.md

 ### Contribution guidelines ###

 * This repository can easily be forked and contributed to on Github.
 Feel free to send a pull request.

+### Future Steps ###

+* The current GAN makes realistic enough faces, but further hyperparameter optimization is needed.
+* [DRAW: A Recurrent Neural Network For Image Generation](https://arxiv.org/pdf/1502.04623.pdf) has demonstrated promising results on the  MNIST generation task.
+Next step will involve applying this model to the CelebA dataset.